OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_bit_shift_encoding.md

     println!("{:032b}", storage);
 }
 ```
-**Note** - it seems like new digits magically appear in our example above.
+**Note** - it seems like new digits magically appear in our test cases.
 However, when we print the full u32, we see the leading zeros.

 #### What actually happens is something more like this: